rayangdn/thymio-epfl/report.md

 \end{bmatrix}
 $$

-The state transition is implemented in the ==predict()== function, which will be explicited in the Prediction Step part.
+The state transition is implemented in the `predict()` function, which will be explicited in the Prediction Step part.

 **Observation Model**
 Our measurement function $$h$$ is: